Mariah May

 Mariah May Mead (born 4 August 1998) is an English professional wrestler.
-As of June 2025, she is signed to WWE, where she performs on the NXT brand under the ring name Blake Monroe.
-She is the current NXT Women's North American Champion in her first reign.
-She is best known for her tenure in All Elite Wrestling (AEW) where she performed under the ring name Mariah May.
+As of June 2025, she is signed to WWE, where she performs on the SmackDown brand under the ring name Blake Monroe.
+She is a former one-time NXT Women's North American Champion.
+She is also known for her tenure in All Elite Wrestling (AEW), where she performed under her real name, stylized as Mariah May.

-Mead first started as a professional wrestling ring announcer in 2018 before debuting as a professional wrestler under the ring name Mariah May in 2019, after which, she performed in independent promotions such as Revolution Pro Wrestling.
-She made her World Wonder Ring Stardom debut in 2022 and became a Goddesses of Stardom Champion with her Club Venus teammate Mina Shirakawa.
-She then joined All Elite Wrestling (AEW) from 2023 to 2025, where she was a one-time AEW Women's World Champion.
+Mead first started as a professional wrestling ring announcer in 2018 before debuting as a wrestler in 2019, after which she performed for independent promotions such as Revolution Pro Wrestling.
+She moved to Japan to make her World Wonder Ring Stardom debut in 2022 and became a Goddesses of Stardom Champion with her Club Venus teammate Mina Shirakawa.
+She then joined the American promotion All Elite Wrestling (AEW) from 2023 to 2025, where she was a one-time AEW Women's World Champion.
+After departing from AEW, she signed and made her debut with WWE in June 2025.

-Early and personal life
+Early life

-Mariah May Mead was born on 4 August 1998 in London, England and grew up in the Islington area.
-She is a supporter of Arsenal Football Club.
+Mariah May Mead was born in London on 4 August 1998, and grew up in Islington.

 Professional wrestling career

 Early career (2018–2022)

-Before becoming a professional wrestler, Mead began her career as a ring announcer and would perform on multiple shows over the course of 2018.
+Before becoming a professional wrestler, Mead began her career as a ring announcer and performed on multiple shows over the course of 2018.
 On 2 February 2019, she made her in-ring debut under the ring name Mariah May, facing WWE NXT UK wrestler Nina Samuels in a losing effort.
 As a last-minute replacement, May appeared at Progress Wrestling's Chapter 89 show on 26 May 2019 in her first appearance with the promotion.
 The show, styled with a 1980s theme, saw her only appearance as a fitness instructor character called Mariah Eagan.